Meeting Action Items That Actually Get Done: Auto-Extraction with Assignees and Due Dates

 Automatic Extraction

 After the meeting ends, IceCubes AI processes the full transcript and identifies every action item mentioned during the conversation.
-This is not a simple keyword search for words like "follow up" - it is contextual analysis that understands the difference between:
+Each extracted item is categorized by action type — Email, Schedule Meeting, or Create Task — and presented as a suggestion card in the Next Steps tab.
+This isn't a simple keyword search for words like "follow up" - it's contextual analysis that understands the difference between:

 - "We should think about updating the onboarding docs" (observation, not a commitment)